latsouckfaye/faye-paul.github.io/_pages/about.md

   - /about.html
 ---

-Hi there! 👋 Welcome to my little corner of the web 🌍 I’m a Data Scientist 🧠✨ with a passion for solving complex problems and turning data into stories.
+Hi, welcome to my little corner of the web 🌍

+I’m a Data Scientist with a passion for solving complex problems and turning data into stories.

-👨🏻‍💻 What I’ve been up to recently:
-I’ve been diving deep (pun intended!) into the spatial analysis of seafloor data 🌊.
-I developed a Machine Learning-powered methodology to automate seafloor geomorphologic mapping and crafted statistical tools to make the process reproducible and reliable.
+🎓 I hold a Master's degree in Mathematics and Applied Computer Science for Social and Human Sciences.
+Currently, I am pursuing a Ph.D. in Biostatistics.
+My research focuses on contributing to the statistical analysis of geomorphological and spatial composition data, with an application to studying coral reef communities.

 If that sounds fancy, it’s because it is! 🚀

-🎓 I hold a Master of Science (MS) degree in Applied Mathematics and Computer Science from the University of Lille, France.

-🔭 What excites me:
-I’m all about automating workflows and building sleek, deployable apps for data analysis.
+👨🏻‍💻 I’m all about automating workflows and building sleek, deployable apps for data analysis.
 There’s nothing more satisfying than creating tools that make complex tasks simple and scalable.

-❤️ When I’m not crunching data:
-You’ll probably find me exploring my creative side!
+❤️ When I’m not crunching data, you’ll probably find me exploring my creative side!
 I love to draw, write short stories and poems, read books that expand my perspective, run to clear my mind, or travel to meet amazing people and discover breathtaking places.

-Let’s connect, build cool things, and make data dance! 💃📊
+ 💃📊 Let’s connect, build cool things, and make data dance!